LifeIsStrange/BenchmarckGame_MakingJavaUpToSpeed/README.md

 Currenlty (2021.1 beta 3) intellij doesn't allow to sucessfully run a project using the Vector API so run shadowjar and then run on your shell: java --enable-preview --add-modules=jdk.incubator.vecto -jar spectralNorm-1.0-SNAPSHOT-all.jar

-the current reference output is 2.113009097
+the current reference output is 1.274224153

-remaining TODOs:

-* replace adds by horizontal adds
-* bench: I get on average ```~0.08 seconds``` on my machine while an equivalent C# version run in ```~0.03 seconds``` for n = 100 and respectively ```~1.68``` and ```~9.4 seconds``` for n = 10K
-Conclusions: well no conclusion can be drawn before horizontal adds are added, however preliminary results seems to indicate that the JDK has a higher "fixed" cost[0] for small inputs but has significantly better througput for larger inputs.
-* optimize

 NEW RESULTS WITH HORIZONTAL ADD emulation:
-1.6 seconds for the Java implementation at n = 5500 and 1 second for C# at same n.
+By moving an array allocation out of a hot loop I was able to get 1.09 second for the Java implementation at n = 5500 and 1.01 second for C# at same n.
 Some tuning will be needed.

 [0] well maybe that some of it is due to some workarounds/inneficiencies I had to do because of not always finding a one to one API correspondance with the C# implementation.